Forecasting our future

-Thought experiment: Imagine a world where... we could switch identities with others!
+Thought experiment: Imagine a world where... a crystal ball could tell us the truth about our future if we were feeling overwhelmed by it!
 What would this world look like?
 Would it be fantastic or horrible?
 How would this world be different from ours?
 How would life change?
 Would you want to live in this alternate world?
 Why or why not?

 - Variation: Consider how this world might affect life in different contexts, such as: relationships, school, jobs, government, art, religion, the environment, etc.

 - Create a character.
 To take your thinking one step further, think about how this alternative world might affect different people in society.
 For example, what would a criminal want to know… or a very sick patient, a lottery player, a pregnant woman?
 Who do you think would most benefit from access to this clairvoyant crystal ball?
 Invent a character who lives in this world and write two short versions of their life story: one where they use the crystal ball to discover the truth about their future; and another where they decide against trying it.
 In your opinion, in what version of the story is the character least overwhelmed, and why?
 Describe their unique experience in as much detail as possible… and offer a little glimpse into their future!